How to Store Coffee Beans Correctly? (Roasted, Raw, And Ground)

-When it comes to the best way to store coffee beans every man and his dog seems to have a theory about the correct way to store roasted coffee beans.
+When it comes to the best way to store coffee beans every man and his dog seems to have a theory about the correct way to keep their beans FRESH.
 The problem is that in most cases there isn’t any solid research to back up their claims.

-Some coffee geeks claim that by storing your coffee beans in the fridge or freezing will allow you to keep your beans fresher for longer while others say that storing your beans in this fashion will only make them deteriorate much faster, some people say that simply storing your coffee in an airtight container is all you need to do.
+In fact, some coffee geeks argue that by storing your coffee beans in the fridge or even freezing the beans will allow you to keep your coffee fresher for longer.
+While other coffee blogs say that storing your whole coffee beans in this fashion will only make them deteriorate much faster AND some people say that storing your coffee in an airtight container is ALL you need to do.

-Confused?
-Don’t worry in this article I’m hoping to shed some light on how to store coffee beans correctly as well as debunking some of the old wives’ tales on how to keep your coffee fresher for longer.
+Don’t worry, in this article I’m going to shed some light on how to store coffee beans CORRECTLY as well as debunking some of the old wives’ tales on how to keep your coffee fresher for longer.
 As always I’m always happy to read your comments, ideas, and suggestion so don’t be scared to leave a comment below.
-Right shall we dive in?

 How to Store Different Types of Coffee Beans?

 I have experimented with many of the traditional ways to store coffee beans, and the below methods are the BEST methods to store different types of whole coffee beans that WILL keep your coffee fresher for longer!

 In fact, I've never had any problems with my coffee going bad!

 Roasted Coffee Beans

 If you're like me and generally buy your coffee beans pre-roasted, then keeping them fresh isn’t difficult.
 Forget about all of these fancy AND expensive specialized coffee storage containers all you need is any airtight container or vacuum sealed jar.
 Anything that has some sort of vacuum seal is going to be just perfect for keeping your roasted coffee beans fresh.